algorandfoundation/docs/docs/feature-guides/atomic_transfers.md

         try{
             // receiver
-            const receiver = <transaction-receiver-address>"
+            const receiver = <transaction-receiver-address>
             // sample show account A to C
             // B to A
             // grouped
             let algodClient = await setupClient();

-            // Creat transactin A to C and write to a file await writeUnsignedTransctionToFile();
+            // Creat transaction A to C and write to a file await writeUnsignedTransactionToFile();

             // recover account
             // Account A